tls-attestation/exported-attestation/draft-fossati-seat-expat.md

 ## Evidence Freshness

-The Evidence carried in cmw_attestation does not require an additional freshness mechanism, such as a nonce {{RA-TLS}} or timestamp, since freshness is inherently provided by the certificate_request_context in the authenticator request.
+The Evidence carried in cmw_attestation does not require an additional freshness mechanism (such as a nonce {{RA-TLS}} or a timestamp).
+Freshness is already ensured by the exporter value derived using the certificate_request_context, as described in the previous section.
+Because this value is bound to the active TLS session, the Evidence is guaranteed to be fresh for the session in which it is generated.

-The evidence presented in this protocol is valid only at the time it is generated and presented.
-To ensure that the attested peer remains in a secure state, remote attestation may be re-initiated periodically.
-In the current protocol, this can be achieved by initiating a new Exported Authenticator-based post-handshake authentication exchange, which will generate a new certificate_request_context to maintain freshness.
+The Evidence presented in this protocol is valid only at the time it is generated and presented.
+To ensure that the attested peer continues to operate in a secure state, remote attestation may be re-initiated periodically.
+In this protocol, this can be accomplished by initiating a new Exported-Authenticator–based post-handshake authentication exchange, which results in a new certificate_request_context and therefore a newly derived exporter value to maintain freshness.

 # Privacy Considerations